 - A. A hardship extension may be granted to the parent(s) or caretaker relative if all other Rhode Island Works eligibility requirements are met, including redeterminations, and one of the following criteria applies: - 1.
 Has a documented significant physical or mental incapacity and can document a pending application for SSI or SSDI and has submitted an application for or is active and in compliance with his/her employment plan with the Office of Rehabilitation Services; or. - 2.
 Is caring for a significantly disabled family member who resides in the home and requires full time care; or - 3.
-Is homeless as defined in § 2.2 of this Part; or - 4.
-Is unable to pursue employment because of a current, documented domestic violence situation; or - 5.
-Is unable to work because of a critical other condition or circumstance, other than citizenship or non-citizen status, as approved by a DHS supervisor. - B. The parent or caretaker relative will be offered assistance to remove or ameliorate barriers preventing her/him from obtaining and maintaining employment and reducing dependence on income supports.
+Is homeless as defined in § 2.2 of this Part; or

+- 4. Is unable to pursue employment because of a current, documented domestic violence situation; or - 5.
+Is unable to work because of a critical other condition or circumstance, other than citizenship or non-citizen status, as approved by a DHS supervisor. - a.
+"Other Critical Condition or Circumstance" includes the inability to participate due to the COVID-19 crisis, as determined by the DHS and based on the individual's ability to participate from home.
+If participation is not possible, sanctions will-may not be imposed during this crisis. - B. The parent or caretaker relative will be offered assistance to remove or ameliorate barriers preventing her/him from obtaining and maintaining employment and reducing dependence on income supports.